General Education Sequences for Science Majors | Physical Sciences Courses for Non–Science Majors | General Education Courses | Elective Courses

 This course will discuss the chemistry of big problems that impact human life and society, such as the future accessibility of personal genetic sequence information, genetically modified organisms, or plastics and polymers and alternative sources of energy.
 We will use each of these topics as a window to grasp the underlying chemistry, reaction mechanisms, analytical methods, and quantitative chemical principles applied to major scientific issues that impact the world around us.
 Relevant examples will be considered in a discussion-oriented format to bring out chemical and analytical principles associated with big problems.
 The course will have a classroom lecture component as well as a laboratory component.
 The laboratory component will involve case studies and problem solving by application of analytical principles and independent work or teams of students.
 (L)

-Instructor(s): Y. Krishnan Terms Offered: Autumn
+Instructor(s): Tian, B. Terms Offered: Autumn

 Prerequisite(s): Some previous background in Chemistry is recommended.